enby-collective/validator/README.md

+# Setup instructions

-# Setup instructions for Validators provided by enby collective (incomplete!)
+Setup instructions for Validators provided by enby collective (incomplete!)

 ## Prepare your validator